ABOUT

 RANIA LEE KHALIL

 Rania Lee Khalil makes performances and moving image for live audiences.
 Her artworks reflect on the beauty and disappearance of indigenous plant, animal and human (culture)s.
-Her embodied and research based practice interweaves reflections on ecology, third world feminism, post coloniality and healing.
-In her videos she explores lo fi and analog systems of making.
-Originally trained in dance, somatic movement and Butoh, Khalil brings a sense of quiet and movement to her performances and moving images.
-Rania is the daughter of Egyptian immigrants to the US who have since
+Her embodied art practice reflects on anticolonial ecology, third world feminism, revolution and healing, through lo fi and analog technologies.

-Her original works have been seen in places including The Judson Church, La Mama Galleria, Martin Segal Theater, Utopia Station and The Ontological-Hysteric Theater in New York; Aomori Art Museum Japan, Al Ma’mal Contemporary Art Foundation Palestine, Zawya Cinema Egypt, Kiasma Museum for Contemporary Art Finland and the 56th Venice Biennale.
+Rania’s original works have been seen in places including The Judson Church, La Mama Galleria, Martin Segal Theater, Utopia Station and The Ontological-Hysteric Theater in New York; Aomori Art Museum Japan, Al Ma’mal Contemporary Art Foundation Palestine, Zawya Cinema Egypt, Kiasma Museum for Contemporary Art Finland and the 56th Venice Biennale.

 Contact